Geduifx/My-first-SQL-project/README.md

 I analysed data with SQL.
 Only 4 job titles contained SQL, so I arranged job titles in to 10 categories:

 ![](Images/10titles.png)

+Then I imported query results to Power BI and visualized them.
+For next project I would like to setup server level connection between SQL and Power BI.

+Main issues I faced: mix of upper and lower case letters, different wording for same job positions, two languages (EN, LT), different punctuations.

+Looks like there are only few positions where main requirement is SQL expertise, but good news is that SQL is a necessary and important supplementary tool in many broad fields.

+I was interested what other tools and skills are used together with SQL, so I looked at scraped job requirements.
+It was difficult to find out what are common requirements when many job listing have huge requirements lists.
+I extracted all words (9566 total, 3069 unique) from requirements lists and summarized most common ones:

+I also checked which job listings where most popular.

+Could scrape additional data that includes information on how long the listing was available.
+Then in would be possible to present relative and more accurate popularity data.